 In general, the quantity of interest is regarded as Output.
-This is will depend depend on the random input quantities and the system generated random quantities, so will also be a quantity that varies statistically.
+This is will depend on the random input quantities and the system generated random quantities, so will also be a quantity that varies statistically.
 In our example we might take the quantity of interest to be the mean waiting time in the queue, which happens to be known, with $$W(\lambda,\mu) = \frac{\lambda}{\mu(\mu-\lambda)}$$ For more complicated queues the formula is not always so simple, which is why the simulation model is needed to estimate the Output value numerically.
-Even when the formula for the output is known, numerical estimation is still required to estimate the parameters, as in our M/M/1.
+Even if the formula for the output is known, numerical estimation is still required to estimate the parameters, as in our M/M/1 queue.
 We could consider this numerical estimation to be part of Input Modelling, as parameter values are needed as inputs in order to run the Simulation Model.
 But our real interest is in estimating the Output and its statistical variability.
 So estimating the parameters could equally be thought of as part of the Output Modelling.
 Personally I think that trying to make a distinction between Input and Output Modelling is unhelpful and confusing.
-So though I will be paying lip service to these terms I will actually simply be focusing on Random Variables as these are a big source of uncertainty in Simulation.
-You will have been shown, in the previous lectures, how to estimate the parameter using Maximum Likelihood (ML) estimation.
+So though I will use these terms I will prefer to focus on Random Variables.
+You will have been shown, in the previous lectures, how to estimate parameters using Maximum Likelihood (ML) estimation.
 This does this by fitting parameters to data.
 The data can have been obtained in different ways, but will depend on the parameters so are random variables which depend on the parameters.
 ML works by fitting the probability distributions to the data.
 Moreover, you will have been shown the attractive property of ML estimators in allowing the accuracy of the ML estimates to be assessed using Asymptotic Normal Theory, which shows that, as more data are obtained the parameter estimates become increasingly close to normally distributed which moreover can be estimated, so that confidence intervals can be obtained that allow one to gauge how accurate are the results.

-Bootstrapping steps in here as it offers a simple alternative to Asymptotic Normal Theory.
-One thing to realise at the outset is that there often is a common misconception that bootstrapping gives you something for nothing and that it somehow allows one to estimate parameters more accurately without having to obtain more data.
-This has led to an initial mistrust, when bootstrapping was first proposed.
-Bootstrapping is summarised in Chapter 4 of my book Cheng (2017).
-What bootstrapping does is to give one an easy numerical way of assessing the accuracy of results wihout having to invoke the more complicated mathematics of asymptotic theory, moreover without requiring one to obtain more results by running more simulations.
-A Point to Note: Though I have introduced bootstrapping as an attractive alternative to asymptotic normal theory when using ML, it has more general uses, as it solves the following Basic Statistical Question
+Bootstrapping steps in here as it offers a simple alternative without having to invoke the more complicated mathematics of asymptotic theory One thing to realise at the outset is that there often is a common misconception that bootstrapping gives you something for nothing and that it somehow allows one to estimate parameters more accurately without having to obtain more data.
+This has led to an initial mistrust, when bootstrapping was first proposed Bootstrapping is summarised in Chapter 4 of my book Cheng (2017).
+A Point to Note: Though I have introduced bootstrapping as an attractive alternative to asymptotic normal theory when using ML, it has more general uses, as it solves the following

 Example.
 Voting in an Election.
-We have a constituency of voters.
-Distribution of interest is how they will vote.

-Sample is an Opinion Poll.

-Test Statistic of interest to a candidate is the proportion voting for her/him.
+We have a constituency of voters.Distribution of interest is the distribution of the votes.Sample is an Opinion Poll.Test Statistic of interest to a candidate isDistribution of Interest is the proportion voting for her/him.
 Bootstrapping depends on the properties of:

-The empirical distribution function (EDF) defined as $$\widetilde{F}{Y}(y) = \frac{\# of Y's \le y}{n}$$ where Y_i , i = 1, 2, ..., n is a random sample
+The empirical distribution function (EDF) defined as $$\widetilde{F}Y(y) = \frac{\# of Y's \le y}{n}$$ where Y_i , i = 1, 2, ..., n is a random sample

-The EDF estimates the cumulative distribution function (CDF) of Y. Fundamental Theorem of Sampling $EDF \rightarrow CDF$ with probability one, as $n \rightarrow \infty$
+The EDF estimates the cumulative distribution function (CDF) of Y. Fundamental Theorem of Sampling $EDF \rightarrow CDF$ with probability one, as $n \rightarrow \infty$ ?
+How does this and bootstrapping help with: